Strack & Van Til Checkout Challenge raised $23,766 for Humane Indiana

-Highland-based Strack & Van Til raised $23,766 through its latest Checkout Challenge to help animals in need via a donation to Humane Indiana.
+Highland-based supermarket chain Strack & Van Til, the Region's largest homegrown grocer, raised $23,766 through its latest Checkout Challenge to help animals in need via a donation to Humane Indiana.

-Strack & Van Til customers rounded up their purchases to the nearest dollar when they checked out to donate to Humane Indiana.
-All 22 stores in Lake, Porter and Jasper Counties participated, including the Town & Country grocery store in Valparaiso.
+Strack & Van Til customers had the option to "round up" to cost of their purchases to the nearest dollar when they checked out, with the donation going to Humane Indiana.
+All 22 stores in Lake, Porter and Jasper counties participated, including the Town & Country grocery store in Valparaiso.

 “We are elated by the generosity of Strack & Van Til and their customers,” said Brian Fitzpatrick, CEO of Humane Indiana.
 “Seeing the community come together to support the mission in this way is beyond inspiring.
 On behalf of Humane Indiana, thank you to every Strack & Van Til customer who participated in the Checkout Challenge round-up campaign, and the store managers and cashiers who worked so hard to make each roundup donation happen.”